 As a youngster fishing on the Tay whenever I got a chance the first and only landing method was the gaff.
 This was highly effective but lethal way of swiftly landing a salmon and especially a big fish which you'd maybe only get one chance at!
 All the Tay ghillies carried their own gaffs which could tell a few stories.
 I vividly recall in the mid 70's being out 'harling' in the Ferry Pool at Birnam with Tay ghillie legend Callum Gillies who had served much of his professional career on the famous Kinnaird beat of the Tay.
-The main topic of conversation from Callum was how many seriously heavyweight Kinnaird salmon had straightened his gaff over the years!
+The main topic of conversation from Callum was how many 'overly' heavyweight Kinnaird salmon had straightened his gaff over the years!

 D-U-N-S No: 22-265-4509

 Inclusion On This Website